bordeltabernacle/ansible_networking_vagrant_setup/README.md

-# Ansible Networking Vagrant Setup
+# Cisco Network Automation with Ansible & Vagrant

 This is an Ubuntu 16.04 based Vagrant machine for working with Ansible's networking modules.
 It uses the [bento Ubuntu box](https://atlas.hashicorp.com/bento/boxes/ubuntu-16.04) rather than the official Ubuntu box, for [this reason](https://github.com/mitchellh/vagrant/issues/7155#issuecomment-228568200).